Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 }
 ```

-and returns all assets related to the starting assets along with relationships they're part of (between `from` and `to` relationships), as well as the sub-graph topology:
+which returns all assets related to the starting assets along with relationships they're part of (between `from` and `to` relationships), as well as the sub-graph topology:

 ```json
 {